History of evolutionary psychology: 20th century

 In our view, William James was right about evolutionary psychology.
 Making the natural seem strange is unnatural -- it requires the twisted outlook seen, for example, in Gary Larson cartoons.
 Yet it is a pivotal part of the enterprise.
 Many psychologists avoid the study of natural competences, thinking that there is nothing there to be explained."

-According to Noam Chomsky, perhaps Anarchist thinker Peter Kropotkin could be credited as having founded evolutionary psychology, when in his 1902 book Mutual Aid: A Factor of Evolution he argued that the human instinct for cooperation and mutual aid could be seen as stemming from evolutionary adaption.
+According to Noam Chomsky, perhaps Anarchist thinker Peter Kropotkin could be credited as having founded evolutionary psychology, when in his 1902 book Mutual Aid: A Factor of Evolution he argued that the human instinct for cooperation and mutual aid could be seen as stemming from evolutionary adaptation.